Sun-Drenched Shenanigans: Oddly Perfect Things to Do in Puerto Vallarta in February

 Beach Hopping Without Human Obstacle Courses

 February’s beach scene in Puerto Vallarta offers that perfect balance – lively without resembling a human parking lot.
-Water temperatures averaging 75°F make swimming pleasant without the shock factor, and visibility for snorkeling often extends 20-30 feet.
+Water temperatures averaging 75°F make swimming pleasant without the shock factor, and visibility for snorkeling often extends 20-30 feet, which contrasts nicely with the cooler weather in Puerto Vallarta in December when water activities require a bit more preparation.
 The mild surf conditions of February transform even typically rough beaches into approachable aquatic playgrounds.

 Playa Los Muertos buzzes with energy as the social hub of the Romantic Zone, but February visitors would be remiss to miss the lesser-known gems.
 Playa Conchas Chinas, just south of the main drag, offers natural rock formations creating secluded pools perfect for reluctant swimmers.
 Further south, Playa Las Gemelas provides postcard-worthy turquoise waters without the photobombing crowds.
 For those willing to make the 30-minute water taxi journey, Yelapa’s beach delivers the quintessential “did I accidentally wander into a screensaver?” experience.